elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 > (among others)
 >
 > - Data reformatting to meet custom data formats comes with high risk of introducing errors.
-> - There are libraries to effectively handle common data formats without risk of truncating data.
+> - There are libraries to effectively handle common data formats without the risk of truncating data.
 > - Easier to integrate with other software and use with their own datasets, so increased adoption by users.

 > Exercise: